X-czh/MapleJuice/README.md

 A list of potential introducer's addresses should be provided in the file _introducer.config_.

 We also implemented a distributed log querier for debugging.
-You can check out the design and usage of it [here](logquerier/README.md).
+You can check it out [here](logquerier).

 You are then able to input commands to the terminal.